mrees791/lab-remove-directory/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a utility application for UNIX based systems.
+This is a utility application for Linux systems.
 It recursively deletes all files/folders within a directory.
-It was made for my CPSC-450 Operating Systems course.
+It was made for my CPSC-450 Operating Systems course with the goal of implementing memory allocation in a recursive algorithm.

 ### Built With